openhackathons-org/.github/profile/README.md

 # Contribution
 - The repository uses Apache 2.0 license.
 For more details on folder structure developers may refer to CONTRIBUTING.md file.

-## Authors and Acknowledgment

-See [Contributors](https://github.com/gpuhackathons-org/contributors) for a list of contributors towards this repositories.

 # Feature Request or filing issues
 - Bootcamp users may request for newer training material or file a bug by filing a github issues